 There is a dirty war waged every day for your heart.

 This world and all its enticement will pull for your affections; your focus; it will fight for your attention.
 James 1:14 says- But every person is tempted when he is drawn away, enticed and baited by his evil desire (lust, passions).

 Revelations 2:4 reads- But I have this against you, that you have left your first love.
 Your first love is the most critical love.
 This scripture passage describes the many actions that were correct; hard work, patience, suffering troubles, etc. Yet, he brought up “FIRST LOVE.”

 Examine your heart.
 Watch your motives.
-Let your love rest exclusively on what is supposed to be #1.
+Let your love rest only on what is being #1.
 Nothing should come before him.
 If you sense that some things are out of place in the order of your heart, make it right.
 You’ll be so glad you made this correction.
 As you make this heart correction, you’ll notice other vital changes taking place.
-This occurs as a result of keeping the thing in the proper alignment.
+This occurs because of keeping the thing in the proper alignment.
 What’s holding your heart?
 Why wait any longer?